Radook/CDV01_Career_Goals_Reflection_-RADHEN335_PTO2401_GroupB2_Chad/README.md

     - Front end, css developer, react developer, UI/UX developer
     - I'm interested in all the more creative and visual parts of the career choices
+    - Anything front end based i really want to get into, career wise.

 2. **Alignment with Personal Profile**:

     - The career paths im looking for all reflect on my more artistic creative parts of me, such as the css along with the ui/ux dev.
 Thus most the areas i want to explore to help gain more skills on that are any courses or guides to help me improve the skills needed for those careers.
+    - I am positive i can achieve this after a year and have enough skills to get into a junior or entry job for front end

 ### Part 3: SMART Career Goals